GregBaugues/twilio-rails-gmail-api/README.md

 echo "gmail-twilio" > .ruby-gemset
 ```

 Then set up your ```Gemfile``` to work with the Google API and Twilio.
-Since this will be a simple app run mostly from the command line, you can strip out most of the default Rails gems.
-Replace your entire ```Gemfile```with this:
+Since this will be a simple app that you run mostly from the command line, you can strip out most of the default Rails gems.

+Replace your entire ```Gemfile```with:

 ```ruby
 #Gemfile